petershin/liferay-learn/docs/courses/latest/en/site-designer/creating-sites/completing-the-site-structure.md

 1. Override the inherited theme options by clicking _Define a Custom Theme for this Page_.
 Un-check these settings: _Show Footer_ and _Show Header_.
 You do not want the search bar present so you can also un-check _Show Header Search_, but hiding the header entirely accomplishes that as well.

-1. Save the configuration.
+1. Scroll down and save the configuration.

-1. Back on the content page editor, add the imported fragment called Sign In.
+1. Use the back arrow at the top of the page to go back to the content page editor, then add the imported fragment called Sign In.

 1. In the Sign In fragment's Styles configuration, set the background image to use the `sign_in` image from Documents and Media.